Skip to main content

 The LLMaaS service is compatible with the OpenAI API:

-# Transparent migration
+# Seamless migration

 from openai import OpenAI